solid/authentication-panel/oidc-authentication.md

 Clients are ephemeral, client registration is optional, and most clients cannot keep secrets.
 These, among other factors, are what makes client trust challenging.

-# Privacy considerations
+# Privacy Considerations

 _This section is non-normative_

-## Access Token Reuse
+## DPoP-bound Access Token Reuse

-With JWTs being extendable by design, there is potential for a privacy breach if Access Tokens get reused across multiple resource servers.
-It is not unimaginable that a custom claim is added to the Access Token on instantiation.
-This addition may unintentionally give other resource servers consuming the Access Token information about the user that they may not wish to share outside of the intended RS.
+With JWTs being extendable by design, there is potential for a privacy breach if DPoP-bound Access Tokens get reused across multiple resource servers.
+It is not unimaginable that a custom claim is added to the DPoP-bound Access Token on instantiation.
+This addition may unintentionally give other resource servers consuming the DPoP-bound Access Token information about the user that they may not wish to share outside of the intended RS.

-# Acknowledgments
+# Acknowledgements

 > TODO: